 Most of us already know who the neo-Catholic players are, but the faux traditionalists can be a little more difficult to spot.

-Their treatment of Cardinal Sarah is always revealing in that it makes plain the degree to which they truly grasp the diabolical nature of both the Second Vatican Council and the Novus Ordo Missae; apart from which no claim to “traditionalism” can be taken seriously.
+Their treatment of Cardinal Sarah is always revealing in that it makes plain the degree to which they fail to grasp the diabolical nature of both the Second Vatican Council and the Novus Ordo Missae; apart from which no claim to “traditionalism” can be taken seriously.

 In short, you can rest assured that wherever one finds Cardinal Sarah being praised for his orthodoxy, or congratulated for standing firmly against liturgical and doctrinal innovations; there, tradition does not truly live.